Recent Fire Damage Posts

 What Materials Can Hold Smoke Odors?

 While harsh smoke and burning odors can exist in the environments around where the fire originated or spread, some materials are more inclined to absorb these odor compounds and keep them trapped.
-The only suitable solution to removing foul odors from these affected surfaces is introducing them to one of the few efficient deodorization machines in our arsenal.
+The only suitable solution to removing foul odors from these affected surfaces is introducing them to one of our arsenal’s few efficient deodorization machines.
 Some of these materials are most inclined to hold harsh smoke scents:

 What Tool is Best for Deodorization?

 Choosing the right tool for removing odors is not always straightforward and simple.
-With soft and porous materials like clothing and upholstery, thermal fogging is often the recommended approach.
+With soft and porous materials like clothing and upholstery, thermal fogging is often recommended.
 The lightweight, versatile equipment can create a vapor that can penetrate the pores of damaged surfaces to neutralize embedded odors.

 Removing odors and other fire loss effects can be a substantial hurdle for even our experienced SERVPRO of Danbury / Ridgefield team.
 We have premier tools and equipment to help make the process as efficient as possible.
 Call us today at (203) 791-0920.